-The need for “personalized medicines” has opened the doors for turning nucleic acids into therapeutics.
-The possibility of applying genome-editing methods to treat diseases has attracted an enormous amount of scientific, clinical and commercial interest.
-Translating this potential into reality will require collaboration between scientists working on optimization of genome-editing techniques, gene therapy and drug delivery.
-With the aim of nurturing this collaboration and student learning objectives, the College of Pharmacy at the University of Nebraska Medical Center (UNMC) is organizing the 4th Annual Biopharmaceutical Research & Development Symposium on September 7-8, 2017.
-This two-day symposium will include speakers from each of these distinct scientific communities.
-At this symposium, leaders in the field of genome-editing, drug delivery, polymer chemistry, biophysics, clinicians, bioinformatics and genetics can discuss the pros and cons of genome-editing and their use for precision medicines and bioimaging.
-Through talks, poster session and panel of discussion, this meeting will help identify the scientific, clinical and regulatory hurdles that remain to be overcome.
-In addition, two post-doctoral and two pre-doctoral graduates will be selected to give an oral presentation.
+With the aim of nurturing collaboration and student learning objectives, the College of Pharmacy at the University of Nebraska Medical Center (UNMC) is organizing the 6th Annual Biopharmaceutical Research & Development Symposium on September 4th-5th, 2019.
+This day and a half symposium will include speakers from both academia and industry speaking about various topics in infectious disease research.
+Through talks and poster session, this meeting will help identify the scientific, clinical and regulatory hurdles that remain in infectious disease drug discovery.
+Speakers from academia, and industry will provide a multidisciplinary forum for scientists to educate, interact and discuss recent advances and challenges.
+In addition, students (post-doc and/or graduate students) will be selected to give an oral presentation.
 Pre/Post-doctoral graduates will be encouraged to make poster presentation.
 This symposium will provide a unique opportunity to the faculty, post-docs, graduate students, women, minorities, and individuals with disabilities of local and national universities to have discussions with scientists from industries on the topics of mutual interest.

 Goals and Objectives